-Writing a transition document
+Writing a transition document - EYFS 2012

-It is not a requirement of the EYFS to write a transition document / letter but most childminders want to let the setting children are moving on to know about their learning and development, to share information about how wonderful the child is and to let their next key worker know about their individual likes, dislikes, interests etc... and of course to note any areas they are currently struggling with or working towards.
+Many childminders want to let the setting children are moving on to know about their learning and development, to share information about how wonderful the child is and to let their next key worker know about their individual likes, dislikes, interests etc... and of course to note any areas they are currently struggling with or working towards.